Trump ally Steve Bannon must surrender to prison by July 1 to start contempt sentence, judge says

 The defense has said Bannon had been acting on the advice of his attorney at the time, who told him that the subpoena was invalid because the committee would not allow a Trump lawyer in the room and that Bannon could not determine what documents or testimony he could provide because Trump has asserted executive privilege.

-Defense lawyer David Schoen told the judge the defense had planned to ask the full U.S. Circuit Court of Appeals and the Supreme Court, if necessary, to review the matter.
-Schoen said it would be unfair to send Bannon to prison now because he would have already completed his sentence before those rulings could be handed down.
+Defense lawyer David Schoen told the judge it would be unfair to send Bannon to prison now because he would have already completed his sentence before he exhausts his appeals.
+He said the case raises “serious constitutional issues” that need to be examined by the Supreme Court.

-“That might serve a political agenda; but it would be a grave injustice,” Schoen wrote in court papers.
+“In this country, we don't send anyone to prison if they believe that they were doing something that complied with the law,” Schoen told reporters.

-A second Trump aide, trade advisor Peter Navarro, was also convicted of contempt of Congress and reported to prison in March to serve his four-month sentence.
+A second Trump aide, trade adviser Peter Navarro, was also convicted of contempt of Congress.
+He reported to prison in March to serve his four-month sentence.

 The House Jan.
-6 committee’s final report asserted that Trump criminally engaged in a “multi-part conspiracy” to overturn the lawful results of the 2020 election and failed to act to stop his supporters from attacking the Capitol, concluding an extraordinary 18-month investigation into the former president and the violent insurrection two years ago.
+6 committee’s final report asserted that Trump criminally engaged in a “multi-part conspiracy” to overturn the lawful results of the 2020 election and failed to act to stop his supporters from attacking the Capitol, concluding an extraordinary 18-month investigation into the former president and the violent insurrection.